How important is it that a student take AP® courses? According to the College Board,

 Do you write letters of recommendation for your students?
 Yes, my commitment to students does not end with the AP Exam.
 I know from my many years of teaching experience that teacher recommendations can be very important to the admissions process, and I keep detailed records on my students so that when I write a recommendation, I can provide specific examples of the student’s accomplishments.

-Colleges today assume that students have already taken an AP® Chemistry course prior to admission.
+Most colleges today assume that students have already taken an AP® Chemistry course prior to admission.
 For that reason, first-year college chemistry courses move at a notoriously fast pace.
 Students who come into college chemistry without the benefit of AP® Chemistry tend to wash out very quickly.
 Therefore, I strongly recommend that students take AP® Chemistry prior to starting college.
 Not only will they be ready for college chemistry, they will have a competitive edge over those students who have not taken AP® Chemistry.

 Why is it recommended that a student be at least age 14 and in 9th grade or above to take AP® Chemistry?